ockam

 Examples

-# To generate an enrollment ticket that can be used to enroll a device
+# To generate an enrollment ticket that can be used to enroll a machine and save it to a file

 project addon